MaryMet/pands-project/README.md

 The head prompt prints out the first ten rows of the dataset.
 The unique prompts is a different method of naming the variet/class and the data points collected for each.

+I created a number of scatterplots from the basic to  more complex.
+I used different libararies (matplotlib and seaborn) to give resources for my graphs.
+I used different dimensions on each axis, (dimensions being sepallenth, sepal width, petal length, petal width), in the hope that I can use them to clearly distinguish between the species.
+My initial scatterplot - all points were blue in colour.
+There was no distinguishing between the species. using the seaborn library I was able to give each specied a specific colour or hue.
+My first graph using seaborn had sepalwidth on y axis and sepallength on y axis. i also added a legend - class setosa is blue, veriscolor is orange and virginica is green.
+On this graph the blue points (setosa) was clustered together and orange (versicolour) and green (virginica) were mixed up.
+This clearly shows that setosa is easily identifying .
+Veriscolour and virginica are indistinguishable from each other when those two dimensions are being compared. ( There was one blue spot separated form the cluster)

+I than plotted more scattergraphs, (using pairplot), using different dimensions on the axes and comapring all to see if I could get a graph where versicolour and virginica are are more distingusihable from each other.
+The legend was the same as above.
+On all graphs setosa was clustered together - easily identifiable/classified.
+I found graphs that had petal width on the x axis and other dimesions on the y - show the other two grouping together between but there was still overlap.

 Sepal length histogram - recieved assistance from website [geeksforgeeks](https://www.geeksforgeeks.org/box-plot-and-histogram-exploration-on-iris-data/)